 Living Room Leap

 Rearrange your furniture to create pathways that kids can leap over or navigate through.
-In my own living room, we used the couch as a ‘mountain’ to climb and the coffee table as a ‘bridge’ to cross.
+In my own living room, we used the couch as a ‘mountain’ to climb and the coffee table as a ‘bridge’ to cross, though we made sure to safely move our mirror coffee table decor out of the way first.

 Tunnel Crawl